Best of London

 If you’re planning on visiting London or celebrating a major event, check out The Eventful Traveller.

-Tower of LondonTower of London
+5. Tower of LondonTower of London

-If you’re traveling to London, don’t miss the chance to tour the fascinating Tower of London.
+Another item to add to your bucket list for London is the Tower of London.
+Don’t miss the chance to tour the fascinating Tower of London.
 When doing a Tower of London Tour, you’ll be guided around a structure that’s over a thousand years old.
-The grounds have been a prison, the Royal Mint, a palace, armament, and even house The Crown Jewels of the United Kingdom.

 The best way to see the Tower of London is to book tickets online and skip the line.
 This is especially important during the summer months in the tourist season.